rhertzog/distro-tracker/docs/setup/mailbot.rst

 The ``/etc/aliases`` file should then include the following lines::

   dtracker-owner: some-admin-user
-  dtracker-control: "| python /path/to/manage.py distro_tracker_control"
+  dtracker-control: "| python3 /path/to/manage.py distro_tracker_control"
-  dtracker-dispatch: "| python /path/to/manage.py distro_tracker_dispatch"
+  dtracker-dispatch: "| python3 /path/to/manage.py distro_tracker_dispatch"
-  dtracker-news: "| python /path/to/manage.py distro_tracker_receive_news"
+  dtracker-news: "| python3 /path/to/manage.py distro_tracker_receive_news"

 Then, the ``main.cf`` file should be edited to include::